 Clause 2 provides that sections 1 and 2 will come into operation on the day that the Act receives Royal Assent.
-The balance of the Act will commence on a day fixed by proclamation, and different days may be fixed for different provisions.
+The balance of the Act comes into operation on 1 January 2013 if assent day is not later than that day; or is deemed to have come into operation on 1 January 2013 if assent day is later than that day.